 Bird watchers are especially intrigued by the winged friends frequenting the Preserve's desert wetland, as species as diverse as the Western Screech-Owl, Hooded Oriole and Green Heron have been spotted.
 Just head to the Cienega on our trails, and keep your eyes peeled.

-Wander through our unique, seasonal Butterfly Habitat in the Botanical Garden, and witness the fascinating dance between free-flying butterflies and the plants that sustain them.
+Wander through our unique, seasonal Butterfly Habitat in the Botanical Garden, and witness the fascinating dance between free-flying butterflies, the plants that sustain them, and their important role as pollinators in the ecosystem.
 You'll emerge with a better understanding of the environment needed for the survival of these spectacular animals.

 Mojave Max & Desert Tortoise habitat